-- 5.5 Percussion units competing in the WGI circuit, must compete under the same classification at AIA contests.
-For example, if you compete in PSO at a WGI Regional, you must register and compete in the PSO class for an AIA contest and not in the PSA class. - 5.6 Percussion units may be moved into a higher class at any time during the season, including championships.
+- 5.5 Percussion units competing in the WGI circuit, must compete under the same classification at AIA contests, with the exception of PSRA.
+For example, if you compete in PSO at a WGI Regional, you must register and compete in the PSO class for an AIA contest and not in the PSA class.
+PSRA may compete in the PSA class at WGI events. - 5.6 Percussion units may be moved into a higher class at any time during the season, including championships.
 This will be considered a reclassification. - 5.7 Percussion units recommended for reclassification will be notified during critique and the review process will begin.
 Units who do not attend critique will be contacted by the Percussion Coordinator.
 The review process will consist of a consultation between the judging panel and the Percussion Judging Coordinator.
 The Percussion Judging Coordinator will notify the EBOD when the decision is made. - 5.8 The Percussion Coordinator will contact the unit with the final decision within one week of initial notification.
 This decision then affects the unit's classification for the unit's subsequent competitions after notification. - 5.9 Any unit in disagreement with its reclassification must petition the Executive Board within one week for reconsideration of the decision.
 The unit must provide a videotape of the performance in question.
 The Executive Board will conduct a conference call with the unit director, two Executive Board Members and two representatives of the judging association (one of which must have been a judge at the contest that caused reclassification). - 5.10 Winds reclassification procedures will be developed and addressed as the participation in this class grows.